techpines/express.io/examples/README.md

 ## Route Forwarding

+__This is a copy-paste example.__

 [Get the code.](https://github.com/techpines/express.io/tree/master/examples/route-forwarding)

-The middleware style of routing is not a very good fit for io requests.
-A typical io request does not need a response, so instead of middleware, __express.io__ offers robust *route forwarding*.
-Route forwarding can allow for a variety of rich realtime applications.
+The "middleware" style of routing is not a very good fit for io requests.
+A typical io request does not need a response, so instead of "middleware", __express.io__ offers a robust system based on __route forwarding__.
+Route forwarding can allow for a variety of rich, complex realtime interactions.

-You just use `req.io.route(route)` to forward the current request.
+To forward a request, you use `req.io.route(route)`.

 In this example, a route is a passed from an initial web request through two io routes, until finally back to the user.
 If you go to `localhost:7076` you should see a simple json request returned.

-__This is a copy-paste example.__

 #### Server (app.js)